Understanding Form 1099-K

 Form 1099-K is provided to the IRS (and to some states) to report certain payments sent or received within third-party settlement organizations.
 Use this form in conjunction with other tax records (bank statements, invoices, etc.) to report taxable income, if any.
 Please consult your tax advisor to determine your tax reporting requirements.

 Dwolla is required to issue 1099-K forms to individuals with Dwolla accounts who received payments for goods and services that exceed certain federal or state reporting thresholds.
-The federal threshold for tax year 2024 for reporting transactions is $5,000 in payments with no minimum number of transactions.
+The federal threshold for tax year 2025 for reporting transactions is $20,000 in gross payments for goods & services from over 200 transactions.

-For tax year 2024, Dwolla will report 1099-K forms for all individuals (1) with a Dwolla account through a client who provides payment services that facilitate compensation for goods and services and (2) who receive more than $5,000 in payments, with no minimum number of transactions, during that calendar year.
+For tax year 2025, Dwolla will report 1099-K forms for all individuals (1) using Dwolla through a Dwolla client to receive payments for goods or services and (2) who receive $20,000 in payments for goods & services from over 200 transactions during that calendar year.
+Dwolla is also required to report transactions received by users in its network to their state tax authority in a Form 1099-K if the payments received by those users exceed their state threshold.
 For this purpose, Dwolla reports gross payments.
 Reporting payments on the Form 1099-K does not automatically deem those payments to be income.
 You will need to work with your tax advisor and produce other records to demonstrate which payments are taxable income.

-Dwolla is a software payment platform providing payment services that a business, our client, embeds within its site or application.
-If you received a notice from us, it is because you created an account with us through one of our client’s products.
+Dwolla provides payment infrastructure software that a business, a Dwolla Client, embeds within its website or app.
+If you received a notice from us, it is because you created an account with us through a Dwolla Client’s website or app.
 Dwolla files these forms for transactions that take place through your Dwolla account.

 Please visit the IRS’s website for more specific information about understanding your Form 1099-K.